 - Able to work without constant management

 2. Outline clear processes

 Now that you’ve got your dream team, you have to make sure that they’re onboarded properly.
 Remote agents don’t have the luxury of asking the person beside them for help so it’s important that they have all the tools, resources, and information needed to do their jobs independently.

 To ensure that your remote agents have everything they need at their fingertips, you may want to consider creating a knowledge base.
 A knowledge base aggregates all the information in one convenient place for your agents to easily access.
 This can be an internal knowledge base that’s separate from the public-facing knowledge base for your customers.
 The beauty of a knowledge base is that it can be easily maintained.
 You can leverage the collective wisdom of your team by getting them to contribute on an ongoing basis.

 In addition to equipping your agents with the appropriate resources, make sure everyone is set up with your chosen communication tools and knows how to use them inside and out.
 Fast and easy communication is key with a remote time.
-Email hinders collaborative; alternative tools include Skype, Google Hangouts, and Slack.
+Email hinders collaboration; alternative tools include Skype, Google Hangouts, and Slack.